4teamwork/ftw.geo/README.rst

-If we were to do a geocode lookup on every ``ObjectEdited`` event, any custom coordinates that have been set would be overriden every time *any* field on the content item is changed (even if the geocoding response was fetched from the cache).
+If we were to do a geocode lookup on every ``ObjectEdited`` event, any custom coordinates that have been set would be overriden every time *any* field on the content item is changed (even if the geocoding response itself was fetched from the cache).

 To avoid this, ``ftw.geo`` stores the result of ``getLocationString`` as an annotation on the object and on ``ObjectEdited`` checks if the location string (and therefore the location related fields) actually changed, and only does the lookup when necessary.
 This means:

 On ``ObjectInitialized`` the content type will first be geocoded initally (unless ``getLocationString`` returned ``None`` or the empty string).
-If you manually set coordinates after that through the 'Coordinates' tab provided by ``collective.geo.contentlocations`` they will be saved and overwrite the coordinates determined by geocoding.
+If you manually set coordinates after that through the 'Coordinates' tab provided by ``collective.geo.contentlocations`` they will be saved and overwrite the coordinates determined previously by geocoding.
 After that, if you edit the content item and change any fields *not* related to the location, the custom coordinates will be preserved.
 Only if you change one of the location related fields used in ``getLocationString`` the geocoding will be performed again and any custom coordinates overwritten.

 Google API Key